sonic-net/sonic-mgmt/docs/testplan/BGP-BGPSentinel.md

 7. Check these routes are till suppressed and not advertised to EBGP peers.
 8. In ptf, withdraw these routes to DUT.
 9. Check these routes are advertised to EBGP peers.

+### Test case # 4 - BGPSentinel send update without no-export community
+BGPSentinel send update without no-export community, after T1 received BGP update, the BGP update will be dropped.

+#### Test Objective
+Test after received BGP update without no-export community from BGPSentinel, DUT would still advertise these route to EBGP peers.

+#### Test Steps
+1. Setup IBGP V6 session from BGPSentinel (BGPS) host to DUT (Simulated from ptf using exabgp to DUT).
+2. Find V4 and V6 routes advertised from T0.
+3. Check these routes are advertised to EBGP peers.
+4. In ptf, advertise the same routes with higher local-preference to DUT.
+5. Check that BGP updates from BGPSentinel are dropped and route are still advertised to EBGP peers.
+6. In ptf, withdraw these routes to DUT.
+7. Check these routes are advertised to EBGP peers.